 - Spend public funds more cost-effectively

 VTA conducted a Transit Choices Survey at public meetings as well as online asking how respondents would choose between competing aspects of transit service.
 We posed each question as a choice along a spectrum between two aspects of transit service and asked respondents to place a dot (or for online survey takers, drag a slider) along the spectrum indicating their preference among those factors.
 For example, would you rather that public transit operate more frequently or operate for longer hours?
-Responses are broken into quintiles in the charts below.

 Responses that support elements of current transit service: